starphene/starphene-docs/Project State Clicker (conflict).md

 Balancing notes: miss/dodge chance skills are completely fine exclusively due to the fact that player only has agency over equipment

+Defense scaling: exponentially dependent on the ratio between the damage of an incoming attack and defense (so actual remaining damage in practice RD% is multiplied by 0<k<1 every 0.5 gain to the ratio, so 0,0.5, 1 go like 100%,60%,36%,21.6%)

+Base effects:
++Defense
++Attack
++Loot

+Unlockable effects:
+Full heal cells augment max health (*)
+Chance to crit
+Chance for crits to crit
+Chance to encounter a treasure cell in mirrored infinity (*) Chance to not consume any medicine when the party is defeated Chance to negate all received damage onto the enemy dealing it Chance to reflect all received damage onto the enemy dealing it (only if the damage is negated?)
+Chance to absorb all/part of received damage from the enemy dealing it (only if the damage is negated?)

 Stages of sentient life congregations: